GeoSensorWebLab/awm-styles/README.md

 # Roadmap

-The Canadian Arctic branch is intended to provide a general purpose stylesheet for researchers and northern communities.
+The `stable/2.0` branch is intended to provide a general purpose stylesheet for researchers and northern communities.
 To that end, legibility of a wide variety of data from OpenStreetMap will be the focus.

 # Alternatives